Social Media Marketing

 - Why your business needs to be on social media

-- Which platforms make the most sense for you to use
+- Which social platforms make the most sense for you to use

 - How to create social media goals

-If the statistics above weren’t enough to persuade you that social media is right for your small business, here are a few other benefits to consider.
+If the statistics above weren’t enough to persuade you that social media is right for your small business, here are a few other benefits to consider, that go beyond connecting with your community through social media followers and influencers.

 - Stimulate brand awareness and discovery